 ------- o0o -------

-Jane Russell is a native Californian and a retired school psychologist.
-She has spent the majority of her life living in the San Francisco Bay Area.
+Jane was born and raised in the San Francisco Bay Area.
+She worked as a school psychologist in the East Bay until she retired and discovered a love for the colors, textures, and reflective light of glass mosaics.
 She spends her time making mosaics, enjoying family and friends, and taking in the beauty and culture of the Bay Area.

 Jane first publicly exhibited her work at Burning Man 2013 and her “Fire Dance” mosaic was subsequently featured at the Burning Man headquarters in San Francisco.

-Jane has exhibited her work in California at the Institute of Mosaic Art in Berkeley; Snapshot Mosaics in Oakland; Diablo Fine Art Gallery in Walnut Creek; Martinez Gallery in Martinez, and currently has selected work at the Placerville Art Gallery, 352 Main Street, Placerville, California.
+Jane has exhibited her work at the California Institute of Mosaic Art in Berkeley; Snapshot Mosaics in Oakland; Diablo Fine Art Gallery in Walnut Creek; Martinez Gallery in Martinez, Stained Glass Garden in Berkeley; and currently has selected pieces at the Placerville Art Gallery, 352 Main Street, Placerville, California.

 Jane currently lives with her husband in Pleasant Hill, California.